andyg5000/commerce_braintree/README.txt

 Testing
 =======

-To test your implemenation, add a product to your cart, proceed thorough checkout and enter a credit card.
+To test your implementation, add a product to your cart, proceed thorough checkout and enter a credit card.
 We recommend using a sandbox account for this before attempting to go live.
 If you're using a sandbox account, you can use the following credit card to test a transaction